 “But, don’t traditional publishers have a good idea for what will sell or not?
 I mean, if they reject my book, they’re probably right that no one would want to buy it.”

-Have you ever heard of Tim Ferriss’s book, The Four-Hour Workweek?
-It has been a New York Times and Wall Street Journal bestseller for over four years!
+Have you ever heard of Tim Ferriss’s book “The 4-Hour Workweek”?
+It has been a New York Times and Wall Street Journal bestseller for over four years.
 It sold nearly 1.5 million copies and has been translated into 35 different languages.

-You cannot allow other people to determine your success.
-And self-publishing gives you the avenue to do that!
-You and your readers decide the worth of your words, rather than a single person at a publishing firm who may not realize the potential publishing success in their hands.
+Self-publishing gives you the avenue to do that.
+You and your readers decide the worth of your words, rather than one person at a publishing firm who may not realize the potential publishing success in their hands.

 With self-publishing, you can produce your content as quickly as you want.
-And in the Amazon Kindle Store, you can publish a new book whenever you want.
+And in the Amazon Kindle store, you can publish a new book whenever you want.
 That way, you can share your work as quickly as you create it!

-With a traditional publishing deal, an author will typically be paid an amount of money upfront.
-But once the sales come rolling in, you only get a small cut of the earnings.
+Traditionally-published authors are typically paid an amount of money up front.
+However, once the sales come rolling in, they only get a small cut of the earnings.

-Self-publishers around the world have gathered online and in-person to provide a community that supports one another in publishing their work.
+Self-publishers around the world have gathered online and in person to provide a community that supports one another in publishing their work.